FengZiYjun/Markdown-Notes/Notes for -Core Java-.md

 - To create a new instance of the class, use `x.getClass().newInstance();`, which non-parameter constructor will be invoked. (cannot pass any parameters)

 #### A primer on Catching Exceptions

+- Checked Exception: The compiler checks whether you provide a handler
+- Unchecked Exception: Programmers should avoid these mistakes rather than coding handlers.

+Using "try-catch" statement to catch exceptions.
+The compiler will tell you which method need to supply a handler.

+#### Using refection
+The three classes `Field`, `Method`, `Constructor` in Java.lang.reflect package describe three aspects of the class respectively.
+`getName` returns a name
+`getModifier` returns an integer `Modifier.isPublic/isPrivate/...` analyze the integer, return boolean `Field.getType`
+`getFields`, `getMethods`, `getConstructors` return arrays of the *public* fields, methods and constructors.
+`getDeclaredFields`, `getDeclaredMethods`, `getDeclaredConstructors` return all, not just public ones.